Non-Hermitian Origin of Surface Peregrine Soliton and Its Topological Signatures: Abstract

 \section{Abstract}

-A wide range of dynamic wave localization phenomena manifest underlying intricate physical effects in the diverse areas of physics, and in particular, in optics and photonics, which often bear signatures of implicit nontrivial wave structures.
-A Peregrine soliton that has a complex wave structure draws particular interest in nonlinear wave optics because of its space-time localization and prototypical analogy of the extreme form of wave localization.
-In the PT variant of the standard NLSE, we show nontrivial wave coupling of the initial excitations, giving rise to intriguing complex wave interaction in the unbroken and broken regimes of PT symmetry at an optical interface of a composite complex optical system.
-In particular, a surface Peregrine soliton mode is found to exist at the interface between two optical media characterized by distinct nonlinear and dispersive properties.
-Remarkably, it yields stable wave propagation in the unbroken PT regime despite discontinuities in the optical properties, and enhanced surface wave localization in the broken PT phase.
-We show that such a surface mode emanates from the interplay between the non-Hermitian pseudo-self-induced PT potential and a nonlinearity-dispersion engineering scheme of the composite optical system which, in effect, forms a non-Hermitian topological domain wall at the interface between two distinct optical media.
-More specifically, the surface Peregrine soliton mode originates via an additional phase jump resulting from spontaneous PT breaking of the pseudo-self-induced PT potential and the collision of a symmetry-protected self-dual pair of chiral bulk Peregrine and anti-Peregrine solitons, where the PT transformation plays the role of a self-duality involution operation.
-The topological signatures of the surface Peregrine soliton mode are discussed.
-We provide mathematical insights into how the system, under certain conditions, is governed by an isomorphic scaled PT NLSE that acquires an effective nonlocal phase modulation because of the complex two-soliton interaction process.
-This work sheds light on the wave localization in the non-Hermitian optical wave systems in general, and illustrates, in particular, for the first time, the existence of a surface Peregrine soliton mode at the cross-field synergistic point of nonlinear optics, non-Hermitian physics, and topological wave phenomena.
+A wide range of dynamic wave localization phenomena manifest underlying physical effects in diverse areas of physics which often bear signatures of nontrivial coherent wave structures.
+A Peregrine soliton draws particular interest because of its space-time localization and the prototypical analogy to extreme waves.
+We show the emergence of strikingly nontrivial complex wave phenomena in the unbroken and broken regimes of parity-time (PT) symmetry of a class of composite optical media based on a PT variant of the standard nonlinear Schrödinger equation (NLSE).
+It gives rise to a symmetry-protected self-dual pair of chiral bulk Peregrine and anti-Peregrine solitons.
+Remarkably, a stable soliton propagates unhindered in the exact PT phase and a surface Peregrine soliton emerges in the broken PT phase at the optical interface between two strongly heterogeneous optical media.
+We show that such a surface mode emanates from the interplay between the non-Hermitian pseudo-self-induced PT potential and a nonlinearity-dispersion modulation scheme forming a non-Hermitian topological domain wall.
+A persistent collapse and revival dynamics exists between the pair of Peregrine and anti-Peregrine solitons and the surface Peregrine soliton at the optical interface.
+The topological signatures of the surface Peregrine soliton are discussed.
+The results could be interesting at the crossroads of nonlinear optics, non-Hermitian physics, and topological phenomena for controllable wave manipulation in complex optical and scattering media.